-The Child Center and The Child & Adolescent Center are two nationally recognized treatment centers which provide a unique blend of intensive psychiatric care combined with education, experiential therapies and strong family involvement.
+The Child Center and the Adolescent Center are two nationally recognized treatment centers which provide a unique blend of intensive psychiatric care combined with education, experiential therapies and strong family involvement.

 Evidence-based treatment is led by our board-certified child and adolescent psychiatrists.
 Our experienced, compassionate staff works together with families, school professionals and health care providers to develop a personalized treatment plan that meets each child’s unique needs.